 In addition to the three required courses, a student majoring in finance must take a meaningful combination of five elective finance, economics, or insurance courses at the 3000 level or 4000 level.
-Of these five courses, at least three of the five must be 4000 level finance courses, and at least one of the 4000 level finance courses must be FIN 4610 or FIN 4710.
-Students may use one or two courses from the following list as major elective:
+Of these five courses, at least three of the five must be 4000 level finance courses, and at least one of the 4000 level finance courses, and at least one of the 4000 level finance courses must be FIN 4610 or FIN 4710.
+Students may use one or two courses from the following list as major electives: